Time Series

 Key Points

-• plot_series is a Python function created to display multiple timeseries plots.
+• plot_series is a Python function we defined to display multiple time series plots.

-• Data filtering is applied to take out specific and relevant components.
+• Data filtering is applied to remove specific and irrelevant components.

 • The Fourier spectrum decomposes the time series into a sum of sine waves.

-• Cross-correlation matrix is used for multivariate analysis.
+• Cross-correlation matrices are used for multivariate analysis.